meltano/sdk/docs/stream_maps.md

 setting stream map transformations, the in-flight dedupe keys (`key_properties`) may be overridden or nullified by the user at any time.

 Additionally, some targets do not support primary key distinctions, and there are valid use cases to intentionally unset the `key_properties` in an extract-load pipeline.
-For instance, it is common to intentionally nullify key properties to triggering
+For instance, it is common to intentionally nullify key properties to trigger
 "append-only" loading behavior in certain targets, as may be required for historical reporting.
 This does not change the underlying nature of the `primary_key` configuration in the upstream source data, only how it will be landed or deduped in the downstream source.